2 Dec 2020

 Intercomm with bases in Belfast and Carrickfergus will use the funding towards a Belfast Early Warning Response Programme to minimise community tensions and violence at interfaces.

-National Children's Bureau (NCB) will work towards the development of young people's anti-bullying advocacy programme.
+Children’s charity NCB (National Children’s Bureau) will work towards the development of young people and an anti-bullying advocacy programme.